A decompositional framework for process theories in spacetime: Theory-specific considerations

 A copying process is a process with one input and two outputs

 with the properties

-Categories that admit such a process are called Markov categories \cite{cho2019disintegration} and we will extend this nomenclature to process theories (i.e., a process theory is Markov if the underlying category is Markov).
+Categories that admit such a process are called cd categories \cite{cho2019disintegration} and we will extend this nomenclature to process theories (i.e., a process theory is cd if the underlying category is cd).

 A process $\mathtt{F}$ in such a process theory is called deterministic iff

 A deterministic dilation of a process $\mathtt{f}$ is a deterministic process $\mathtt{F}$ such that

 for some state $\rho$.